 During the online portions of the program, students work from home to read required course material, write papers, and engage in robust online discussion.

-Classes for the first session of the Certificate in Psychology of Trauma program will begin with a one-day, in-person residency on campus Saturday, December 13, 2014, with online classes beginning January 5, 2015.
+The Certificate in Psychology of Trauma program will begin with a one-day, in-person residency on campus Saturday, December 13, 2014, with online classes beginning January 5, 2015.
 Space is limited.
 For information on how to apply to the program, please click here.

 The four courses in this 12-unit program provide students with a deeper understanding of the causes, effects, and treatment of trauma and PTSD in the military and the general population, including substance/alcohol abuse and familial conflict.
 Students will also learn a variety of therapeutic techniques, conflict resolution skills, and issues of self-care.